Multi-state Practice & FAQs

 Is there an application or fee for the EMS Compact Privilege to Practice?

 No. The Privilege to Practice is granted automatically to qualified EMS Personnel.
-No additional applications, fees, paperwork or administrative processes are required.
+No additional applications, fees, paperwork, or administrative processes are required.

-Are EMS Agencies required to hire me, or utilize me?
+Are EMS Agencies required to hire me or utilize me?

 No. EMS personnel must obtain and maintain a license in their home state of practice.
 The EMS Compact extends a privilege to practice under authorized circumstances to EMS personnel based on their home license.
 To remain active under the EMS Compact, EMS personnel must follow their home state rules for licensure, license renewals (recertification), and maintain a relationship with an authorized physician medical director.